Amethyst-Cat/ChessComplexity/README.md

 ![](images/30errorbelowcutoff.png)

-A graph of training examples versus error.
-There's significantly more positions with zero error.
+A historgram of training examples and error.

 Furthermore, this approach gives chessplayers a better sense of the complexity of a position, as complex positions can involve deciding between the best move and an alternative, and the probability of choosing the right move and the cost of choosing the wrong move is more descriptive than mean error.

 Network Architecture
 -----
 We split the Kaggle game data into 5 rating categories (<1600, 1600-1900, 1900-2200, 2200-2500, 2500+) and trained five regression models and five classification models.
-The <1600 elo regression model trained on less data, so it is a 100-5-1 dense model with relu activation and a 20% dropout in each layer except the output, and the classification model is a similar 100-5-2 model but with softmax for the output layer.
-For the other rating categories, the regression model is a 1048-500-50-1 dense model with relu activation and 20% for all layers except the output (taken from the Sabatelli paper), and the classification model is a similar 1048-500-50-2 with a softmax activation in the last layer.
+All models had 20% dropout rates between dense layers (excluding output), and used relu to connect dense layers.
+Classification layers used softmax for output.
+The <1600 elo regression model trained on less data, so it is a 100-5-1 model.
+For the other rating categories, the models used were 1048-500-50 (taken from the Sabatelli paper).
 The classification models were trained on a dataset of 50% error positions and 50% non-error positions, and the regression models were trained on the error amounts in positions where the error exceeded 0.
 All models were trained with a learning rate of 0.001.

 Results
 =====